 The key is to be human, not a robot.
 Your posts should sound like an actual person is writing them, not like they have been copied and pasted from a corporate document.

 2. Research the platforms your audience uses, and know the ones they don't

 Marketers know there are a lot of social media platforms out there.
 Most people think of Twitter, Facebook, LinkedIn, YouTube and Instagram as the primary channels to promote their brand, but today, there's also Snapchat, TikTok, Pinterest, Tumblr, Reddit and others.

 There's a misconception among some marketers and social media managers that they need to be on every social media platform to stay relevant and grow their audience.
 This simply isn't true, nor manageable.
 Take time to learn your target audience, identify which platforms they use most frequently, and focus on nailing those first.

 TikTok, for instance, is a newer platform and one of the better ones for growing organically.
 This makes it a great tool for many organizations, especially those with a younger target audience in the "Gen Z" and "Millennial" age bracket.

 However, if the target audience consists primarily of people in their 50s and 60s, it may be worth your time to build up other platforms first before you start creating trendy TikTok videos.

-A great tool for researching your audience is SparkToro, which you can use to identify which social platforms your audience uses most.
+Two great tools for researching your audience are Respona and SparkToro.
+With SparkToro, you can identify which social platforms your audience uses most.
 You'll also find podcasts they listen to, websites they visit, hashtags they use most frequently, and even which political affiliation they lean towards.
-You can use this information to evaluate advertising opportunities, and to refine your brand voice.
+You can use this information to evaluate advertising opportunities and refine your brand voice.